TJPB Service Design Explained – Trailblazer Transit vs. SMART-RIDE

 G) Customers may submit standing order ride requests, but such requests do not guarantee service.
 Standing orders are subject to the same criteria for distributing resources as standard requests.
 To qualify as a standing order, a ride request must recur on a specific weekday for at least four consecutive weeks.

 H) Customers may pay when boarding the bus or by means of a billing system.
 The billing system is available to the general public without the need for credit checks or contracts.

 I) Customers must comply with general operating policies and procedures including cancellations, passenger assistance, behavior, ability to communicate, and payment for rides.
 Failure to adhere to such procedures may result in the denial of service.

 Parameters for Contract Service

-A) MnDOT and the Trailblazer Joint Powers Board must approve contracts prior to execution.
+A) MnDOT and the Trailblazer Governing Board must approve contracts prior to execution.

 B) All contract service is considered general public transportation.

-C) Only open-door contract service is permitted.
-Although times and locations for pickups and drop-offs may be guaranteed by the service contract, the buses shall remain open for the general public or customers from other contracts to ride on a space available basis.
+C) Only open-door contract service is permitted, meaning that the buses shall remain open for the general public or customers from other contracts to ride on a space available basis.
 Additionally, the contract times may not be scheduled in such a manner that prevents other members of the general public from riding at the same time as the contract customers.